Devansh0012/crypto_simulation/readme.md

 # Crypto Simulation

-This code folder contains a crypto simulation program that allows users to simulate various cryptocurrency trading strategies.
+This code folder contains a crypto simulation program that allows users to simulate various cryptography algorithms.

 ## Features

-- Simulate trading strategies using historical cryptocurrency data.
+- Simulate trading strategies using historical cryptography data.
 - Analyze performance metrics such as profit, loss, and risk.
 - Visualize simulation results with interactive charts.
 - Customize simulation parameters and trading rules.